gfxfundamentals/webgl-fundamentals/webgl/lessons/webgl-fundamentals.md

     var count = 3;
     gl.drawArrays(primitiveType, offset, count);

 Because the count is 3 this will execute our vertex shader 3 times.
-The first time `position.x` and `position.y` in our vertex shader attribute will be set to the first 2 values from the positionBuffer.
+The first time `a_position.x` and `a_position.y` in our vertex shader attribute will be set to the first 2 values from the positionBuffer.
-The 2nd time `position.xy` will be set to the 2nd two values.
+The 2nd time `a_position.xy` will be set to the 2nd two values.
 The last time it will be set to the last 2 values.

 Because we set `primitiveType` to `gl.TRIANGLES`, each time our vertex shader is run 3 times